runarmyklebust/app-metafields/README.md

 ### Version 1.3.2

 * **Bug fixed** don't intercept content types other than html files.
-Can cause crashes on websites.
+Can cause crashes on websites generating XML or JSON.
-* Improve title behaviour on clean installs of the app.
+* Improve title behavior on clean installs of the app.
 * Upgrade to Gradle 3.

 ### Version 1.3.1